MurphyPicard/evToEbitda/README.md

 # The Problem I want to solve:

-There are no free stock screeners that offer the best metric of all
+There are no free stock screeners that offer the best metric of all...
 # EV / EBITDA